 *The adjuster that passes into the handle is also the tensioner.

-Paul recommends the 10″ (25cm) with 16-19 PPI.
+Paul recommends the 10″ (25cm) with 15-17 PPI.
 There are many different names on the saw plate but only one chief maker.
-They usually come in 6, 8 and 10″ sizes, however the 10″ will do everything the smaller sizes will do.
-You shouldn’t have to pay more than £20.
-Paul recommends new where possible …
+They usually come in different lengths, but the 10″ is the ideal length.
+Also, small teeth (anything over 17PPI) is just too small and the cut is nowhere near as effective.
+It also …

 When buying a dovetail saw you need to ensure that it has good, resharpenable steel and has a strong back.
 Like tenon saws, these can be brass or steel-backed, the main difference is that the steel-backed saws are lighter.
 You also want to make sure it has 15 PPI or more (slightly smaller teeth) and …